ralexander-phi/marp-to-pages/README.md

 Use git to track changes.
 Pull requests to collaborate.
 Deploy to a webpage automatically.

+See a bug?
+Open an issue or pull request!

 ## Setup

-Want to host your own?
+Want to create your own?

 First, create a new repo [from the template repo](https://github.com/ralexander-phi/test-marp-action).